Vieloooo/Lease_OT/README.md

-# Lease ontology over Canada
+# Two-Level ontology for residential agreements over Canada

 The 2-level ontology for residential leases is class diagram in xml format, built with drawio.
 You can open this xml in (https:draw.io).